grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/read-ci-mode/README.md

 # Read CI Mode from .tfvars GitHub Action

 This composite GitHub Action extracts the value of `ci_mode` from a specified Terraform `.tfvars` file.
-It is designed to help dynamic pipelines determine what CI/CD operation (e.g., validate, apply, destroy) should be performed for each environment or stack, based on configuration in the `.tfvars`.
+It enables dynamic pipelines to determine what CI/CD operation (e.g., validate, apply, destroy) should be performed for each environment or stack, based directly on configuration.

 ---

 ## Features

-- **Extracts `ci_mode` From Any `.tfvars` File**
+- **Extracts `ci_mode` from any `.tfvars` file**
-  Reads and outputs the `ci_mode` value, supporting files with spaces and double quotes.
+  Reads and outputs the `ci_mode` value, handling whitespace and quoted values.
-- **Robust Error Handling**
+- **Robust error handling**
-  Fails fast with clear messages if the file is missing or does not contain `ci_mode`.
+  Fails fast with clear error messages if the file is missing or does not contain `ci_mode`.
 - **Traceability**
-  Prints concise summaries to the GitHub Actions UI for audit and debugging.
+  Writes a concise summary to the GitHub Actions UI for audit and debugging.
-- **Modular Output**
+- **Modular output**
-  Sets the extracted `ci_mode` as a GitHub Actions output variable for use in downstream jobs.
+  Exposes the extracted `ci_mode` as a GitHub Actions output variable for use in downstream jobs.

 ---